(BA) Bachelor of Arts

 Outcomes A1 to A8 are assessed through Module work and unseen written examinations.

-Module work includes assessed oral presentations, essays, assignments, criminological journals, and a research proposal.
+Module work includes assessed oral presentations, essays, assignments, critical reflections and book reviews, and a research proposal.

 In addition, the assessed work for all third year students includes a research project.